AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

   **Derive** is for **Computers**

-    If you just need the compiler to know how to clone your data or print it for a log, let it do the work
+    If compiler needs to know how to clone data or print it for a log, let it do the work

   **Manual** is for **Humans**

-    If you are formatting a string that a programmer will read (like :rust:`Display`), you usually need a manual implementation to make it look "pretty"
+    When formatting a string that a programmer will read (like :rust:`Display`), usually need a manual implementation to make it look "pretty"